 Boil the Water with Cardamom and Ginger

-Bring water to a boil in a saucepan over medium-high heat and add cardamom.
+In a saucepan, bring water to a boil over medium-high heat, then add the crushed cardamom.

-Grate 1 inch piece of ginger directly into the pot of water.
-Boil for 2-3 minutes, or till the water color changes to mild yellowish color.
-This way, you will get all of the flavors from the ginger and cardamom.
+Grate a 1-inch piece of ginger directly into the pot of water.
+Boil for 2-3 minutes, or until the water turns a light yellowish color.
+This method ensures that all the flavors from the ginger and cardamom are fully infused into the water.

 Add Tea Leaves and Sugar

-Then add the loose black tea leaves (or tea bags) and sugar (optional) to the water.
+Next, add the loose black tea leaves (or tea bags) and sugar (if using) to the boiling water.

-Let the tea continue to boil for another 1-2 minutes till it is really dark red hue, but ensure not to over-boil; otherwise, the tea will be bitter.
+Allow the tea to boil for another 1-2 minutes until it reaches a deep red hue, but be careful not to over-boil, as it may become bitter.

 Add Milk and Boil the Chai

-Add the milk and bring the tea to a rolling boil, and then simmer on lower heat for another 5 minutes till the tea turns dark.
-Simmering helps the tea to thicken and develop flavor.
+Add the milk and bring the tea to a rolling boil.
+Then, reduce the heat and let it simmer for another 5 minutes until the tea deepens in color.
+Simmering allows the tea to thicken and enhance its flavor.

-Again raise the heat to high and bring it to come to a rolling boil.
-When the chai is done, there is a layer of milk cream on the top.
-Turn off the stove at this stage.
+Increase the heat to high and bring the chai to a rolling boil once more.
+When the chai is ready, a layer of milk cream will form on top.
+Turn off the stove at this point.

 Strain and Serve

-Pour the tea through a tea strainer (fine mesh sieve) directly into cups or teapots.
+Pour the tea through a fine mesh sieve or tea strainer directly into cups or teapots.
 Drink hot!

 How to Serve Ginger Tea?

-Enjoy a hot cup of Ginger tea, your favorite breakfast dish, such as aloo paratha, upma, or toast in the morning.
+Enjoy a hot cup of Ginger tea, your favorite breakfast dish, such as aloo paratha, upma, or masala bread toast in the morning.

-It also goes great with any Indian Snacks like samosa, onion bajji, poha chivda, bread toast, Parle-G biscuits (cookies), or cake rusk for your evening tea.
+It also goes great with any Indian snacks like samosa, onion bajji, poha chivda, Indian chaats.
+It's also perfect with Parle-G biscuits, cake rusk, or even on its own for your evening.

 Tips to Make the Best Adrak Chai